-PSY2180W History and Systems of Psychology (Capstone Course) (4) Prerequisite: PSY1001 Taken by graduating seniors, this course provides an overview of the field of psychology from a historical perspective.
+Capstone Course taken by graduating seniors, this course provides an overview of the field of psychology from a historical perspective.
 The course examines the major systems, theoretical models, and personalities that have shaped the field since its inception.
 This is a writing intensive-course.
+Satisfies one unit of the upper-division writing requirement.